Snake Indian Formation: Distribution and stratigraphic relationships

 The Snake Indian Formation is present in the northern Canadian Rockies of Alberta and British Columbia where it reaches thicknesses of up to about 610 metres (2000 ft).
-It uncomformably overlies the Gog Group, and is conformably overlain by the Titkana Formation in the north and the Eldon Formation in the south.
+It unconformably overlies the Gog Group, and is conformably overlain by the Titkana Formation in the north and the Eldon Formation in the south.
 It is equivalent to the Mount Whyte, Cathedral, and Stephen Formations of the southern Canadian Rockies.

 Paleontology

 The Snake Indian Formation is fossiliferous and includes the remains of several genera of Middle Cambrian trilobites, as well echinoderms, other marine invertebrates, and stromatolites.